 So what specifically does Peterson have to say about these Hoilands?
 Well, he refers to two of them in detail: his grandfather Andre and his uncle Sven.
-Andre came to the US by himself in 1900 to work in a steel mill in Pittsburgh, before returning to get his wife and nine kids and bring them to settle in Montana, where he worked making sidewalks.
-Legend has it that when the Hoilands settled in Montana, they brought along a Norwegian troll named Skogen, which is a bit odd.
+Andre came to the US by himself in 1900 to work in a steel mill in Pittsburgh, before returning to get his wife and nine kids and bring them to settle in Montana, where he found work making sidewalks.
+Legend has it that when the Hoilands settled in Montana, they brought with them a Norwegian troll named Skogen.
+A bit odd, I know.
 But not as strange as the story of Sven, one of Andre’s sons and Eugene’s mother’s favorite older brother.
 Sven, as it happens, was shot and killed by his wife after he beat her and told her to solicit herself.
-He had been a drunkard, an adulterer and a thief, and had been married a mere six weeks.
+He had been a drunk, an adulterer, and a thief – and had been married a mere six weeks.

 Peterson heard these stories — good ones from his mother, bad ones from everyone else — and wondered what to make of it all.
 But as he reflected back on those stories, he realized that the contradictory legacy of Uncle Sven helped form him as the pastor he would eventually become:

 The contradictions in Sven, the affectionate and playful big brother set alongside the abusive and violent husband, worked themselves into my adolescent imagination.
 Did one cancel the other?
 Was there any way to get the playful brother and the abusive husband into the same story?

 He set out to write a novel based on the complex character of Sven, though it never amounted to much: